jakobschoeffer/jakobschoeffer.github.io/index.md

 author_profile: true
 ---

-I am an incoming tenure-track assistant professor at the <a href="https://www.rug.nl/research/bernoulli/?lang=en" style="text-decoration:none">Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence</a>, University of Groningen (Netherlands).
+I am a tenure-track assistant professor at the <a href="https://www.rug.nl/research/bernoulli/?lang=en" style="text-decoration:none">Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence</a>, University of Groningen (Netherlands).
 My research addresses problems that arise when humans and AI systems interact, with a focus on fairness and transparency in high-stakes decision-making.

 My main objective is to contribute to the responsible design and deployment of AI systems, fostering a more equitable and just society.
 To this end, I employ a multidisciplinary approach that integrates novel AI techniques with insights derived from behavioral research, utilizing a mix of quantitative and qualitative methods.